-Ed Sheeran Goes Barefoot At The Brits 2017: Lends Girlfriend His Shoes To Wear
+Ed Sheeran Goes Barefoot At The Brits 2017, Lends Girlfriend His Shoes To Wear

 — Fer Aliaga (@feraliaga) February 7, 2017

 Sheeran’s relationship with his childhood sweetheart has been a relatively private affair, with the pair making very few public appearances together.
 However, things are believed to be getting serious between the pair, with Sheeran recently hinting that he might like to tie the knot with her in the future.
-Sheeran was quizzed over whether he thought their relationship had the potential to become a “marriage thing”, to which he replied by saying “I’m pretty…yeah I feel pretty good about it.”
+Sheeran was quizzed over whether he thought their relationship had the potential to become a “marriage thing,” to which he replied by saying, “I’m pretty…yeah I feel pretty good about it.”

 What’s more, Sheeran later confirmed that he’d love to start a family with his love interest, saying “Yeah, potentially.
 I would like some kids.”
 Whilst the pair don’t have any children at the moment, they are living together in London and have two cats to keep them occupied.